nspcc-dev/dbft/formal-models/README.md

 * `M` messages of `ChangeView1` type denote that `M` nodes have decided to change their view directly after initialization due to invalid/missing `PrepareRequest` which leads to immediate view changing.
+This is a "fail fast" route that is the same as with dBFT 2.0 for the widespread case of missing primary.
+No additional delay is added, everything works as usual.
-* `M` preparation messages (of type `PrepareRequest` or `PrepareResponse`) with no `ChangeView3` denote that the majority of nodes have decided to commit which denotes the safe transition to stage `II` can be performed and `Commit` message can safely be sent even if there's `ChangeView1` message in the network.
+* `M` preparation messages (of type `PrepareRequest` or `PrepareResponse`) with missing `ChangeView3` denote that the majority of nodes have decided to commit which denotes the safe transition to stage `II` can be performed and `Commit` message can safely be sent even if there's `ChangeView1` message in the network.
+Notice that `ChangeView3` check is just a protection against node seriously lagging behind.
 * `M` messages each of the type `PrepareRequest` or `PrepareResponse` or `ChangeView1` where at least one message is of the type `ChangeView1` denote that at least `M` nodes have reached the stage `I` and the node can safely take further steps.